PrincetonCS-UCA/intro-lab-website/content/_index.md

 # Announcements

-- The lab will open September 9, following the schedule below.
+- The lab will be closed for Fall Break from October 11 to October 23.
 - If you have any issues or concerns with the lab TA queue, please email Diana Espindola at de12@princeton.edu.